stromtutorial/stromtutorial.github.io/steps/step-05/02-test-makenewick.md

 [//]: ##################################### ENDIF #####################################

 ## Compile and run
 Go ahead and compile strom again.
 This time it should compile and install cleanly.
-You should see the following additional line appear in the output when the program is run:
+You should see the following additional lines appear in the output when the program is run:
 ~~~~~
 ((1:0.100,2:0.100):0.100,3:0.200)
+((first_leaf:0.100,second_leaf:0.100):0.100,third_leaf:0.200)
 ~~~~~
 {:.bash-output}